gcallah/BookReviews/fuller.md

 ## Essays by Timothy Fuller

-Modes:

-Fuller writes that, "for the philosopher such a proclamation of self-satisfaction must be treated with skepticism."
+Timothy Fuller of Colorado State College is one of the worlds foremost scholars on the work of British philosopher Michael Oakshott.
+In addtition, Fuller was a personal friend of MO's for the last 16 years of his life, for a time shared an office with him, and later took frequent trips to England to converse with him.
+As such, this collection of Fuller's essays on Oakeshott is a welcome addition to the ever increasing amount of secondary literature on the thinker.

+In fact, this volume opens up with a charming reminiscence of Fuller's various encounters with Oakeshott, beginning when, as a student in 1959, he first read him.
+He recalls MO "smoking continously" as he repeatedly revised his papers for the History of Political Thought seminar, after which they would go out to eat at Luigi's or [Mon Plaisir](https://www.monplaisir.co.uk/about).
+When Fuller would visit MO ay his Dorset cottage he was able to experience him driving his 1958 MG-B "at excessive speed through the hedgerows."

+The first essay in the book is the first one Fuller wrote on MO, and is previously unpublished.
+In it, Fuller takes up MO's concept of "modes" of experience, as described in MO's first book, *Experience and Its Modes*.
+In brief, a mode is the whole of experience viewed from a partial, abstract perspective.
+For instance, science is the mode that views experience through the lens of measurable quantity.
+Fuller writes that, "for the philosopher such a proclamation of self-satisfaction [on the part of a mode] must be treated with skepticism."
 (4)

-Treating them with "skepticism" implies that such a view might be correct.
-But it seems to me that Oakeshott views them as demonstrably mistaken: since the modes construct from the whole of experience " a restricted world of abstract ideas" (EAIM 70), they are necessarily partial and defective.
-No, Fuller understands this quite well, as shown by the next few pages of his essay.
+But treating a mode's claim to represent the whole of experience with "skepticism" implies that such a view might be correct.
+But it seems to me that Oakeshott views them as demonstrably mistaken: since the modes construct from the whole of experience "a restricted world of abstract ideas" (EM 70), they are *necessarily* partial and defective.
+And Fuller seems to understand this quite well, as shown by the next few pages of his essay.
 But that makes the choice of "skeptical" more puzzling, not less.

+In an essay entitled "Authority in the Individual in Civil Association: MO, Flathman, Yves Simon," Fuller compares the ideas of MO on the source of civil authority with those of Richard Flathman and Yves Simon.

-Fuller next takes up the work of John Hopkins political theorist Richard Flathman, looks at authority, using an "amalgamation of elements from different categories of understanding" 58
+Fuller next takes up the work of John Hopkins political theorist Richard Flathman, looks at authority, using an "amalgamation of elements from different categories of understanding."
+58

 Thus, like Locke, Flathman would have it two ways at once: the threat of the appeal to heaven will help keep the authorities skittish about the exercise of authority, and most people will perhaps find it to their advantage to be